P-2002/Customer-Segmentation/README.md

 The teamwork ensured the successful completion of a comprehensive customer segmentation system.

  Thank you for exploring our project!
-Feel free to check out the live website and share your feedback.
+Feel free to share your feedback.